daattali/advanced-shiny/error-custom-message/README.md

-# Show user a generic error message when a Shiny error occurs inan output
+# Show user a generic error message when a Shiny error occurs in an output

 *Dean Attali, July 2015*